MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data.md

 >### My organization uses an on-premises archiving system.
 Can we use Microsoft Graph to integrate with and access Shifts data?

-You can use Shifts Graph APIs to integrate Shifts data with external systems.
+Shifts Graph APIs let you integrate Shifts data with external systems.
 To learn more, see [Shifts Graph APIs](graph/api/resources/shift?view=graph-rest-1.0).

+### Can Shifts data be deleted permanently after a specified period of time, for example, after three months?

+Today, we don't delete your Shifts data at all.
+Using [Shifts Graph APIs](graph/api/resources/shift?view=graph-rest-1.0), you can [create an app using Power Apps](powerapps/maker/) to retain data for a specified period of time.
+However, we don't support this natively.

 ## What happens to Shifts data if I turn off Shifts for my organization